nismod/digital_comms/README.md

 # The Cambridge Communications Assessment Model

-**The Cambridge Communications Assessment Model** spans the fixed, mobile, wireless and satellite sectors to provide analytics for decision-makers on (i) capacity-demand and (ii) risk, vulnerability and resilience.
+**The Cambridge Communications Assessment Model** currently focuses on the mobile sector to provide analytics for decision-makers on (i) capacity-demand and (ii) risk, vulnerability and resilience.
+The fixed, wireless and satellite sectors currently under development.

 ## Setup and Configuration